 - Expecting others to motivate them

 Now, your company certainly has positions that require great leadership, but leadership doesn’t automatically come with the job.
-Leadership must be developed and nurtured.
+Leadership must be developed and nurtured, the leader must be intentional about developing their leadership skill.
 This means that the company should define the leadership traits required for every position.
 After all, you want everyone to model these leadership traits.

 If the company wants every employee to have certain traits, it needs to put processes in place that will do that.
 It needs to develop and nurture talent.